Brijesh Dhar Jayal

 Air Marshal Brijesh Dhar Jayal PVSM AVSM VM and Bar is a retired officer of the Indian Air Force, who served in the appointment of Air Officer Commanding-in-Chief of the South Western Air Command from 1992 to 1993.
 He was awarded the Param Vishisht Seva Medal and Ati Vishisht Seva Medal.
-Jayal went to The Doon School and was later trained as a test pilot at the Empire Test Pilots' School, UK.
+Jayal went to The Doon School, passing out in 1953.
+He was later trained as a test pilot at the Empire Test Pilots' School, UK.

+He was commissioned into the Air Force on October 8, 1955.
+He retired in 1993.